vercel/modelfusion/README.md

 - **Resilience and robustness**: ModelFusion ensures seamless operation through automatic retries, throttling, and error handling mechanisms.
 - **Built for production**: ModelFusion is fully tree-shakeable, can be used in serverless environments, and only uses a minimal set of dependencies.

-> [!NOTE]
-> ModelFusion is getting closer to a stable v1, which is expected in Q2/2024.
-The main API is now mostly stable, but until version 1.0 there may be breaking changes.
-Feedback and suggestions are welcome.

 ## Quick Install

 ```sh